 From the point of view of the Narrator and given our 1m relationship length, Bethlehem is a town 2 meters wide at almost all points with Boaz living in the center.
 But it’s not quite that simple.
-For one thing, we can see that the only path from Boaz to the town’s women will have to be provided by Naomi.
-(A side note here to Boaz, not every girl is going to come sleep at your feet.
-You might try just talking to them once in a while!)
-For another thing, Boaz is often interacting with groups of people (town, elders, women, reapers) rather than individuals.
-So we can assume that the relational distance in Bethlehem has been simplified for the sake of the story and that Boaz’ influence may not be quite so dominant as it seems here.
+For one thing, we can see that the only path from Boaz to the town’s women will have to be provided by Naomi, who serves as cultural navigator for the couple.
+For another thing, Boaz is often interacting with groups of people (town, elders, young women, reapers) rather than individuals.
+So we can assume that the relational distance in Bethlehem has been simplified for the sake of the story and that Boaz’ influence may not be quite so dominant as it seems under this narrative lens.

 Naomi and Network Brokerage

 I may be quite close on average to everyone in my network, but what if I don’t have direct access to more than a handful of people?
 To put the question in Boaz’ terms, what if Ruth was located on the far side of the “women” with whom he had no connection?
 Or perhaps a little more hopeful situation, what if she lived on the other side of the “town” that he was connected to only generally?

 Naomi’s influence in the network arises from the fact that she is the central person connected all the networks that need to be integrated.
 She is not as connected as Boaz, but she is well connected because it is highly likely that a message moving from point A (the elders) to point B (the women) across the network will have to pass through her hands.